MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Rename-NetFirewallHyperVRule.md

 ```

 ## DESCRIPTION

 The **Rename-NetFirewallHyperVRule** cmdlet renames an existing Hyper-V firewall rule.
 When creating a rule, if the Name parameter is not specified, then a random GUID is used.
 This cmdlet specifies a friendly and descriptive rule name.
 The newly specified name, using the NewName parameter, must still be unique since it identifies a single rule object on the computer.

-This cmdlet gets renames the Hyper-V firewall rule with the Name parameter, DisplayName parameter, or rule properties.
+This cmdlet renames the Hyper-V firewall rule with the Name parameter, DisplayName parameter, or rule properties.
 Only one Hyper-V firewall rule can be renamed at a time.

 To modify the DisplayName parameter, run the Set-NetFirewallHyperVRule cmdlet with the NewDisplayName parameter.